HoiJean/djangoforbeginners-book/manuscript/ch3.md

 Congratulations on building and deploying your second Django project!
 This time we used templates, class-based views, explored
 URLConfs more fully, added basic tests, and used Heroku!

 Next up we'll move on to our first database-backed project and see where Django really shines.
-Continue on to [Chapter
+Continue on to **Chapter
-4: Message Board app]({{ site.baseurl }}{% post_url book/2010-01-01-message-board %}).
+4: Message Board app**.